andrejtrindade/star-splore/posts/new_main.md

 ## Scraper

-On [STAR SPLORE's GitHub repository](https://github.com/andrejtrindade/star-splore) you will find the [scraper](https://github.com/andrejtrindade/star-splore/tree/main/scraper) used to extract information from the BBS and from @NerdyTeachers' curated list..
+On [STAR SPLORE's GitHub repository](https://github.com/andrejtrindade/star-splore) you will find the [scraper](https://github.com/andrejtrindade/star-splore/tree/main/scraper) used to extract information from the BBS and from NerdyTeachers' curated list.

 ### HTML

-You can browse every information scraped in [this HTML page](https://github.com/andrejtrindade/star-splore/blob/main/scraper/results/featured_carts.html) (download it and open in your browser).
+You can browse all scraped information in [this HTML page](https://github.com/andrejtrindade/star-splore/blob/main/scraper/results/featured_carts.html) (download it and open in your browser).

 ### Download